mcabral5/SLAC-Project-Info/README.md

 ![RoboDK APIUR](https://github.com/mcabral5/SLAC-Project-Info/blob/main/RoboDK%20apiUR.png)

 If the ping is successful, then connect to the robot.
 Once the identification bar turns green, then the user is connected.

+## Final System Setup
+For the Final System Setup, ensure that all ethernet cables are connected.
+This requires all four PoE communication ports being filled with both cameras, to the robot controller, and to the computer.